andrepazleal/captivateCourseAutomation/README.md

 CP Course Automation

-To test the script, execute this JS in the beggining of the course:
+This is a WIP, so that you can test the script, create a On Enter "Execute Javascript" in the beggining of the course, and paste:

-$('head').append('<script src="https://rawgit.com/andrepazleal/Captivate-Course-Automation/Teste/courseScriptTR.js"</script>');
+$('head').append('<script src="https://cdn.rawgit.com/andrepazleal/captivateCourseAutomation/Teste/courseScriptTR.js"</script>');

 Remember a few things, create 3 or white slides and change the slide duration for more than the standard 3sec, why: